-Post-traumatic stress disorder (PTSD) is a prevalent and seriously impairing disorder, especially for veterans.
+Posttraumatic stress disorder (PTSD) is a prevalent and seriously impairing disorder, especially for veterans.
 Prediction of PTSD is a research domain that has attracted significant attention in the last two decades.
-Many studies focus on seeking the risk factors of PTSD (Brewin et al. 2000, Gaviria et al. 2016) that provides critical guidance for making individual mental healthcare decisions and helps the VA or other healthcare organizations to identify high-risk populations for PTSD.
+Many studies focus on seeking the risk factors of PTSD (Brewin et al. 2000, Gaviria et al. 2016) that provide critical guidance for making individual mental healthcare decisions and help the U.S. Department of Veteran Affairs (VA) or other healthcare organizations to identify high-risk populations for PTSD.
 In recent years, machine learning techniques have been applied to PTSD prediction to fill in the gap between the scientific discovery of risk factors for PTSD and practical application in making accurate predictions of PTSD in individuals.
-Commonly used methods include support vector machine (SVM) (Galatzer-Levy et al. 2014), random forest (Schalinski et al. 2016), logistic regression (Holeva and Tarrier 2001), and naïve Bayes (Omurca and Ekinci 2015)1.
+Commonly used methods include support vector machine (SVM) (Galatzer-Levy et al. 2014), random forest (Schalinski et al. 2016), logistic regression (Holeva and Tarrier 2001), and naïve Bayes (Omurca and Ekinci 2015).

 VA facilities can use a PTSD prediction model as a screening tool to detect PTSD at an early stage.
-Given their experiences of combat and military sexual trauma, military veterans are at a higher risk for suffering from PTSD compared to their civilian counterparts (Norris and Slone 2013).
+Given their experiences of combat and military sexual trauma, military veterans are at a higher risk for suffering from PTSD compared with their civilian counterparts (Norris and Slone 2013).
 Early detection of PTSD reduces the possible risk of untreated PTSD and makes the treatment more efficient.
 Traditional mental disorder screening relies mainly on psychological tests.
-The most commonly adopted screening instrument in VA hospitals since 2015 is the Primary Care PTSD Screen (PC-PTSD-5) from the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders.
-Motivated by the need to predict PTSD for veterans more accurately at an early stage, we examine the construction of several BN models that incorporate the PC-PTSD-5 score and some other readily available information about a veteran, including demographic information, military service information, and the veteran's medical record.
+The most commonly adopted screening instrument in VA hospitals since 2015 is the Primary Care PTSD Screen (PC-PTSD-5) from the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
+Motivated by the need to predict PTSD for veterans more accurately at an early stage, we examine the construction of several Bayesian network (BN) models that incorporate the PC-PTSD-5 score and some other readily available information about a veteran, including demographic information, military service information, and the veteran's medical record.